 Social Networks

-For this thesis, I plan to understand how social ties lead to a sense of belonging, which will be a prime intermediate variable linking social ties to the key outcomes (i.e., academic performance, depression, anger, and delinquent behaviors). .
+For this thesis, I plan to understand how social ties lead to a sense of belonging, which will be a prime intermediate variable linking social ties to the key outcomes (i.e., academic performance, depression, anger, and delinquent behaviors).
 Social network analysis (SNA) is a path to understand that.
 For my thesis, I plan to use social network statistics derived from SNA to answer my research questions.
 A social network approach will shed light on how adolescents in a group-based intervention can develop an enhanced sense of belonging as they develop bonds to other individuals in the program, and ultimately, how the development of bonds with others and the resulting sense of belonging in the program can pave the way for better developmental outcomes for participants.
 Using a social network approach, I can help to identify what aspects of bonds formed in a mentorship intervention may contribute the most to an adolescent’s sense of belonging and ultimately to better developmental outcomes.
 In this section, I describe SNA in greater detail and SNA will be used to answer my research questions.

 Defining Social Networks and Social Network Statistics